 So how much time will you need on your wedding day?
 Well, that depends on what you want to do.
 I’ll discuss how long it may typically take for the most common activities we run across with our couples.
 This is a generic review, however, we customize a wedding day photography timeline for all of our couples.

-At any time you can save yourself a few days of head scratching and some post-wedding regret by allowing us to help you determine what’s best for you by contacting us here.
+You can save yourself a few days of head-scratching and some post-wedding regret by allowing us to help you determine what’s best for you by contacting us here.

 If you’re the DIY type, or intrigued to know more, read on …